 We have a guide for choosing a scrubber pad here, but you should still confirm with an expert to be safe.

 Not sure what part you need?
 Let us help you find it!

 Before you use your floor scrubber, we recommend that you follow a few basic safety measures.
 While these aren’t inherently dangerous machines, the minimum safety gear listed below will ensure that you are protected from the most common potential issues.

 The NIDCD indicates that prolonged exposure to sounds above 85 decibels can lead to Noise-Induced Hearing Loss (NIHL).
 While it is true that most floor scrubbers operate at a noise level below that threshold thanks to their quieter electric motors, gas and diesel power motors can approach that 85 decibel level.
 Consider also that these figures refer specifically to the scrubbers themselves instead of the environment.

-When it comes to listening to music with headphones while you work, remember that noise is additive, not subtractive.
-If you need to turn up the volume of your music to be able to hear it over another noise source, it means your music has to be louder than the other source.
+When it comes to listening to music with headphones while you work, remember that noise is additive.
+If you need to turn up the volume of your music to be able to hear it over another noise source, it means your music has to be louder than the other source, and then you’ve got two loud noises in your ears.
 Therefore, listening to music while operating noisy equipment can lead to NIHL and is not recommended.